Ilya Sutskever

-Ilya Sutskever (איליה סוצקבר; born 1986) is an Israeli-Canadian computer scientist who specializes in machine learning.
-He has made several major contributions to the field of deep learning.
-With Alex Krizhevsky and Geoffrey Hinton, he co-invented AlexNet, a convolutional neural network.
+Ilya Sutskever (איליה סוצקבר; born 1986) is a Soviet-born Israeli-Canadian computer scientist who specializes in machine learning.
+He has made several major contributions to the field of deep learning, including sequence-to-sequence learning, reasoning models, GPT models, and contributions to CLIP, DALL-E, and AlphaGo.
+With Alex Krizhevsky and Geoffrey Hinton, he co-created AlexNet, a convolutional neural network.
+One of the most highly cited computer scientists in history, he has won the NeurIPS Test of Time Award for his lasting impact on AI research three times in a row (2022–2024) and received the National Academy of Sciences Award for the Industrial Application of Science in 2026.

-Sutskever co-founded and was chief scientist at OpenAI.
+Sutskever co-founded OpenAI, where he served as chief scientist, overseeing the research breakthroughs that led to large language models and the launch of ChatGPT.
+He also led the research that led to reasoning models such as o1.
 In 2023, he was one of the members of OpenAI's board that ousted Sam Altman as its CEO; Altman was reinstated a week later, and Sutskever stepped down from the board.
-In June 2024, Sutskever co-founded the company Safe Superintelligence alongside Daniel Gross and Daniel Levy.
+In June 2024, Sutskever co-founded the company Safe Superintelligence Inc., alongside Daniel Gross and Daniel Levy.
+Within a year, the company was valued at more than $30 billion.

 Early life and education

 Sutskever was born in 1986 into a Jewish family in Nizhny Novgorod, Russia (then Gorky, Russian SFSR, Soviet Union).
-At the age of 5, he made aliyah with his family and lived in Jerusalem until he was 16, when his family moved to Canada.
-Sutskever attended the Open University of Israel from 2000 to 2002.
-After moving to Canada, he attended the University of Toronto in Ontario.
+At the age of 5, he immigrated to Israel with his family and grew up in Jerusalem.
+Sutskever proved to be a good student in school, and in eighth grade started taking classes at the Open University of Israel.
+At 16, he moved with his family to Canada, where he attended high school for a month before being admitted to the University of Toronto in Ontario as a third-year undergraduate student.

 At the University of Toronto, Sutskever received a bachelor's degree in mathematics in 2005, a master's degree in computer science in 2007, and a PhD in computer science in 2013.
 His doctoral advisor was Geoffrey Hinton.

 In 2012, Sutskever built AlexNet in collaboration with Geoffrey Hinton and Alex Krizhevsky.